For information on where and when I teach please see the homepage.

-CI research in Marseille, nature and studio Kashdance-CIAM
+CI research in Marseille, Nature and Studio Kashdance-CIAM

 For a week in October 2018, I was lucky to be part of a residency with Aude Fondard and Jennie Zimmermann in a dance studio in the center of Marseille.

-Here some impressions of our work.
+Some impressions of our work:

-Designed to die?
+Designed to Die?

 (Dance solo, 4min., 2015)

-- saying no
+- saying no / resistance

 One of my former solos as a fire artist: